uthbees/ecen260-final-project/esp32-binary/README.md

-This program goes on the <> board.
-(Will not work with other boards without adjustments.)
+This program goes on the ESP-32 board.

 ### Requirements